- 7 night stay in Darwin at the Hilton Darwin in a guest room

 The Hilton Darwin is located in the centre of the city’s CBD with stunning views over Darwin Harbour together with a stylish bar and restaurant serving modern Australian cuisine.
 Enjoy the sunshine in the 10th-floor outdoor lap pool, sip a drink on the terrace and maintain your exercise regimen in the modern fitness centre or take a short walk to nearby shopping, entertainment and dining.
 Light and contemporary styling of the newly renovated guest rooms feature muted wallpapers and natural tones for a warm and comfortable ambience.
 With all new local artworks adorning the walls and quality finishes throughout, Hilton Darwin is as stylish as it is accessible.

 Ride the rails of history aboard The Ghan, as you take the unforgettable journey through Australia’s outback heartland.
-Whether you travel up to the tropical Top End of Darwin, or south to the wine capital of Adelaide, your time experiencing one of the world’s great rail journeys will deliver a unique holiday beyond expectations.
+Travel from the tropical Top End of Darwin, south to the wine capital of Adelaide, your time experiencing one of the world’s great rail journeys will deliver a unique holiday beyond expectations.
 The moment you step into your cabin, you’ll be immersed into a world of romance that epitomises rail travel.
-The most popular choice of accommodation, Gold Service Twin and Single Cabins have everything you need to feel right at home for the amazing experience that lies ahead.
+The most popular choice of accommodation, Gold Service Cabins have everything you need to feel right at home for the amazing experience that lies ahead.

 For the discerning traveller, Platinum Service (additional cost) adds an enhanced level of sophistication to your journey.
 Stylishly appointed, spacious suites complemented by discreet, personalised service and world-class food and wine make this a very special travel experience.